 This is exactly how we should approach purchasing new products.
 If possible, we use what we have.
 If that’s not possible, then the next best thing is to buy used or repurpose or borrow or rent or DIY.
 But if all that fails, then and only then, we buy a product new.

 If you make it to the top of the pyramid and decide to buy new, it is SO important that you make a conscious effort to do right by people and planet.
 Support companies and brands who are taking care of the people in their supply chains – not just their CEOs – and who are striving to reduce their impact on our ecosystems and who give back to their communities and charitable organizations.

 In other words, good companies.

 As the consumers, we hold the power.
-It is our money the funds businesses.
+It is our money that funds businesses.
 And we have the ability to choose who we give that money to.
 We should not take this decision lightly.

 Third – Support These Ethical Clothing Brands

 Since I’ve been pondering this for a year – and have not made any clothing purchases – I have been researching where I would choose to buy clothes in the event that I make it to the top of the pyramid myself.

 Here are some of the clothing brands I am excited to support in the future: